dvci/cc-pki/docs/workflows.md

 the master list (one-time).
 - Retrieving the master list from the Federated PKD and verifying the signature (periodic).
 - Deserializing the vaccine credential 2D bar-code to determine the key id.
-- Retreiving the public key associated with the key id from the master list, or using a cached key.
+- Retrieving the public key associated with the key id from the master list, or using a cached key.
+- Verifying
-- Verifying the cryptographic signature within the 2D barcode.
+  - the cryptographic signature within the 2D barcode.
+  - the authority of the issuer to issue this type of certificate with this key.
+  - the expiration date of the keys.
+  - the expiration date from the certificate.
+  - the certificate is not part of revocation lists available.
+  - the issuing key is still present on a trust list by the issuing authority (not revoked).
+  - the issuing key is still present on the trust list of the verification authority.
+  - the name/identity on the certificate matches an ID document.
+  - the business rules of the verification jurisdiction pass for the certificate.

 ![Verification Workflow Diagram](/img/verification.svg)